Surgical technologist: United States

 Educationally, surgical technologists graduate from surgical technology programs accredited through the Commission on Accreditation of Allied Health Education Programs (CAAHEP), which relies on information gathered by a collaborative effort of the Association of Surgical Technologists (AST) and the American College of Surgeons (ACS).
 The CAAHEP is a recognized accreditation agency of the Council for Higher Education Accreditation (CHEA).
 In addition, surgical technology programs are located in educational institutions that are institutionally accredited by agencies recognized by the U.S. Department of Education (USDE) or The Joint Commission.
 The ARC/STSA is also a member of the Association of Specialized and Professional Accreditors (ASPA).

-The following statement was developed by the ACS' Committee on Perioperative Care, and approved by the ACS Board of Regents at its June 2005 meeting.
+The following statement was developed by the ACS's Committee on Perioperative Care, and approved by the ACS Board of Regents at its June 2005 meeting.
 This statement was subsequently approved by the AST, American Society of Anesthesiologists (ASA), American Association of Surgical Physician Assistants, American Association of Nurse Anesthetists, and American Society of PeriAnesthesia Nurses.

 Surgical technologists are individuals with specialized education who function as members of the surgical team in the role of scrub person.
 With additional education and training, some surgical technologists function in the role of surgical first assistant.
 Surgical technology programs are inspected by the Accreditation Review Committee on Education in Surgical Technology—a collaborative effort of the Association of Surgical Technologists and the American College of Surgeons, under the auspices of the Commission on Accreditation of Allied Health Education Programs.
 Accredited programs provide both didactic education and supervised clinical experience based on a core curriculum for surgical technology.

 Accredited programs may be offered in community and junior colleges, vocational and technical schools, the military, universities, and structured hospital programs in surgical technology.
 The accredited programs vary from nine to 15 months for a diploma or certificate to two years for an associates degree, which is the preferred entry level but not required.